mpv-player/mpv/DOCS/man/en/vo.rst

     Same as ``direct3d_shaders``, but with the options ``disable-textures`` and ``disable-shaders`` forced.

+    .. note:: This driver is for compatibility with old systems.

 ``corevideo`` (Mac OS X 10.6 and later)
     Mac OS X CoreVideo video output driver.
 Uses the CoreVideo APIs to fill PixelBuffers and generate OpenGL textures from them (useful as a fallback for ``opengl``).

+    .. note:: This driver is for compatibility with old systems.

 ``opengl``
     OpenGL video output driver.
 It supports extended scaling methods, dithering